business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Refresh rate 30 seconds 1 second 30 seconds – 2 minutes 10 seconds

-Verizon Connect is a GPS fleet tracking solution used to monitor fleet operations, like driver performance and vehicle maintenance.
-Fleet managers can use the insights gained from Verizon Connect to improve driver safety and performance, optimize fuel usage, maintain safe and healthy vehicles and assets and improve overall productivity and efficiency.
+Verizon Connect is a GPS fleet tracking solution that monitors fleet operations, like driver performance and vehicle maintenance.
+Fleet managers can use the insights gained from Verizon Connect to improve driver safety and performance, optimize fuel usage, maintain safe vehicles and assets, and improve overall productivity and efficiency.

-Verizon Connect is one of the largest providers of GPS fleet tracking services in the world, with approximately 3,000 employees working in 18 countries.
-The company formed after the merger of Telogis, Verizon Networkfleet and Fleetmatics.
+Verizon Connect is one of the world’s largest providers of GPS fleet tracking services, with approximately 3,000 employees in 18 countries.
+The company was formed after the merger of Telogis, Verizon Networkfleet and Fleetmatics.

 Yes.
 Verizon Connect provides ELDs so businesses can comply with hours-of-service legislation.

-Verizon Connect updates vehicle location about every 30 seconds, depending on the equipment you have and your subscription level.
+Verizon Connect updates vehicle location about every 30 seconds, depending on your equipment and subscription level.

 Bottom Line